sofa-framework/doc/components/solidmechanics/spring/regulargridspringforcefield.md

 <!-- generate_doc -->
 # RegularGridSpringForceField

-Spring acting on the edges and faces of a regular grid
+Spring acting on the edges and faces of a regular grid.

 ## Vec1d